nathanenglehart/naive-bayes-cpp-241/README.md

 ## Documentation

-Detailed documentation can be found at [https://nathanenglehart.github.io/naive-bayes](https://nathanenglehart.github.io/naive-bayes).
+More detailed documentation can be found at [https://nathanenglehart.github.io/naive-bayes](https://nathanenglehart.github.io/naive-bayes).

 ## Notes